The Port of Miami is the busiest cruise port in Florida and probably the United States.

 Note: Itineraries are subject to change at anytime by cruise lines.

-Carnival currently offers 4-day, 5-day and longer cruises from Miami to the Caribbean.
+Carnival currently offers 3-day, 4-day, 5-day and longer cruises from Miami to the Bahamas and Caribbean.

-Celebrity offers 7-day and longer cruises to the Caribbean.
+Celebrity offers 7-day cruises from Miami to the Caribbean.

-Norwegian offers short and longer cruises to the Bahamas and the Caribbean.
+Norwegian Cruise Line offers 3-day, 4-day and longer cruises from Miami Port to the Bahamas, Cuba (overnight) and the Caribbean.

-The Miami International Airport is the closest one to the Port.
+The Miami International Airport is the closest airport to Port Miami.